Simplmon/pixelperfect/README.md

 # Pixel Perfect
 ### Pixel Perfect is a project where you can make a picture using text editor!
 It's big because of no compression, but it can open instantly!

+### Make sure you have installed PYTHON 3.8 or higher

 # How to use:
 The syntax is so easy!
 You only need to type:
 size W H (size of the picture)